An aerial perspective above Manhattan, showing the rapid change of the city’s shore, skyline and developing landscape.

 Watercolor Illustration of Broadway and Vesey Street Looking South.

 An open air clothing market in New York City (the birthplace of the clothing and fashion industries in America).
-Tragically, New York first assumed its role as the center of the nation’s garment industry by producing clothes for slaves working on Southern plantations.

 The East side of Broadway and Broome Street looking North, capturing the hum and activity of downtown Manhattan during a cold winter.